chr-fritz/docker-completion.zshplugin/README.md

+> [!IMPORTANT]
+> This repository is no longer maintained.
+The Docker CLI now offers auto-completion itself.
+More information can be found in the [Docker documentation](https://docs.docker.com/config/completion/#zsh).

 # Docker Completion for macOS

 This is a ZSH plugin for all [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh)-compatible frameworks to easily load the completions for docker and docker-compose directly from the Docker for Mac app.